-Our broad intellectual property portfolio of assets includes notable programs available for out-licensing in order to augment or continue their clinical development.
+Our intellectual property portfolio is comprised of notable programs available for out-licensing and/or partnering in order to augment or continue their clinical development.
 Our current long-term strategy focuses on advancing our therapies through development with the ultimate objective of obtaining market authorizations and entering commercialization, either alone or with partners, to provide treatment options to patients suffering from life-threatening medical conditions.
 We believe that we are well-positioned to realize potentially meaningful value increases within our own proprietary pipeline if we are successful in advancing our product candidates to their next significant development milestones.